 It’s important to keep in mind that every dog is different, and some stomachs are more sensitive than others.
 If your dog is prone to gastrointestinal upset, it’s best to limit its intake to once a week.
 This guidance should be followed for dogs with a history of pancreatitis, food allergies, diabetes, and obesity as well.
 If you are ever concerned about offering your dog peanut butter, it’s best to discuss it with your veterinarian.

-If you have a healthy dog or puppy, peanut butter can be a wonderful addition to their treat routine.
-As long as you are aware of the general safety guidelines that you should follow, your pup can safely indulge in the peanut butter treat that they crave.
+If you have a healthy dog or puppy, peanut butter can be a wonderful addition to their treat routine – and a great way to get them to take pills.
+As long as you are aware of the general safety guidelines that you should follow, your pup can safely indulge in their favorite treat that they crave.

 The protein content and sweet smell of peanut butter seem to be the most likely culprit behind a dog’s love for this tasty treat.
 Remember that natural products made from real peanuts is usually best.
 You can even put it on other foods to make a naturally tasty dog treat.
 Be sure to review the information that we discussed above, and you can safely offer this nutty snack going forward!